alexbasista/pytfc/README.md

 client.workspace_variables.create(key='AWS_ACCESS_KEY_ID', value='ABCDEFGHIJKLMNOPQRST', category='env', sensitive='true')
 client.workspace_variables.create(key='AWS_SECRET_ACCESS_KEY', value='ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789ABCD', category='env', sensitive='true')
 ```
-<p>&nbsp;</p>

 ## Usage
-A _client_ object must be initialized with certain parameters.
+A _client_ object must be instantiated with certain parameters.
 The parameters can be specified as environment variables or directly as function arguments.
-The only two parameters that are required at the time a client is initialized are the TFE hostname and an API token.
-Depending on what level you are working at, mainly Organization-level vs. Workspace-level, you can optionally set some of the other parameters either at the time the client is initialized or after the fact.
+The only parameter required at the time a client is instantiated is the API token.
+A hostname is also required if you are using TFE, and if a hostname is not specified it is assumed you are using TFC (`app.terraform.io`).
+Depending on what level you are working at, mainly Organization-level vs. Workspace-level, you can optionally set some of the other parameters either at the time the client is instantiated or after the fact.

-### Initializing a Client
+### Instantiating a Client
 With environment variables:
 ```python
 os.environ['TFE_HOSTNAME']='tfe.whatever.com'